BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

    * Perspective camera.

 2. **Model Local Space**
-   * The local coordinate system of the proxy BoxMesh.
+   * The local coordinate system of the proxy QuadMesh.
-   * The proxy box is centered at the origin.
+   * The proxy quad is centered at the model center in world space.
-   * Transforming the box (position, rotation, scale) transforms the voxel model accordingly.
+   * Transforming the entity (position, rotation, scale) transforms the voxel model accordingly.
    * The voxel grid is axis-aligned to this space, not to world space.

 3. **Voxel Space (Canonical)**